aossda/muc-rm-2020/README.md

 ../bin/findblue
 ```

 ## Notes

-when uploaded for the first time:
+When uploaded for the first time:

 - changed the encoding of some files to UTF-8
 - recovered some lost comments due to encoding problems when coding

+As for loading parameters from file, I'm preparing to use [TOML](https://github.com/toml-lang/toml).
+Different implementations can be found in [TOML Official Wiki](https://github.com/toml-lang/toml/wiki).
+I'm planning to use [this](https://github.com/marzer/tomlplusplus) one.